akuklev/HOCC/reedy-types.md

 Classical universal algebra usually deals with the case when operations are generated by constants, unary, and binary operations, operands being of the same sort as values.
 It is possible to generalize to the case with multiple sorts, e.g. vectors and scalars.

 To generalize from propositional logic to predicate logic, we need an infinite number of sorts, namely the sort 0 of propositions, the sort 1 of propositions with one variable (unary predicates) and so forth for propositions with any finite number of variables (`n`-ary predicates).
 Quantifiers `∀` and `∃` bind one variable and thus decrement the sort of their operand.
 To state it precisely, quantifiers are not just two operations but an infinite families of operations: for any natural numbers `n < m` there is a specific variant of that accept m-ary predicates binding their `n`th hole.
 Binary operations like the conjunction and disjunction also turn into an infinite family.
 For unary predicates `R(x)` and `Q(x)` each binary operation * has two variants: it can either join the variables of predicates `R(x) * Q(x)` or leave them distinct `R(x) and Q(y)`.
 In the general case of an n-ary and and m-ary predicate, there will be many ways to join variables, but it is not hard to derive them all algorithmically.
 Thus, the set of operations is not finitely-generated anymore, but effectively generated (can be generated by an algorithm).
 The same applies to the set of identities, since we finite number of identities cannot govern an infinite number of primitive operations.

+**TODO:** Show how to handle this example using the inductive prototype Δ⁺!

 The gadget to deal with predicate logic algebraically is known as effectively generated Lawvere algebraic theory: it has a subcountable set of sorts, and effectively generated sets of operations and identities.
 As opposed to the case of finitely-generated theories, presenations of effectively generated ones include algorithms producing operations and identities, which have to be checked for termination and producing expressions of matching sorts, which requires some heavy computational machinery and is almost impossible to do by hand for nontrivial theories.